musheeza018/website-1/content/en/flux/installation/configuration/proxy-egress-traffic.md

 ---
 title: Using HTTP/S proxy for egress traffic
 linkTitle: Using HTTP/S proxy for egress traffic
-description: "Using HTTP/S proxy for egress traffic"
+description: "How to configure HTTP/S proxy for egress traffic in Flux"
 weight: 130
 ---